furbrain/STIC/firmware/docs/source/index.rst

 Bluetooth
 +++++++++

-At present the SAP6 can only be used with SexyTopo (version 1.7.0 or higher required) though you can connect to it directly using a USB C cable (see below)
+At present the SAP6 can be used with `SexyTopo <https://play.google.com/store/apps/details?id=org.hwyl.sexytopo>`_ (version 1.7.0 or higher required) or `TopoDroid <http://www.marcocorvi.altervista.org/caving/speleoapps/topodroid.htm>`_ (version 6.2.63 or later).
+You can also connect to it directly using a USB C cable (see below)

 Disconnect